JCotton1123/win-log-mgmt/README.md

 ## Requirements

-* A unix box running newsyslog
+* A unix box running syslog-ng
 * One or more windows servers running the [Snare agent](https://www.intersectalliance.com/our-product/snare-agent/operating-system-agents/snare-agent-for-windows/)
 * (Optional) A box running MySQL